thias/puppet-nagios/README.md

 Consul check which connects to Consul health API in order to gather node's state.

-The default data center to check is 'default', but it may be controlled via
+The default data center to check is '', but it may be controlled via
 hiera:

 ```yaml